semantic-flow/sflo/documentation/concept.mesh-repo.md

 - can you include a mesh in an existing repo?
   - Sure!
-  - but for composability (i.e., linking a repo into an existing mesh) you need an unbroken chain, so embedding a non-root mesh has to use:
+  - but for composability (i.e., linking a repo into an existing mesh) you need an unbroken chain, so embedding a root mesh below the top of a repo might make it harder for people to re-use.
-    - maybe with symbolic links
-    - git subtree